 Pricing for Deep Security 8 startes at $1,000 per server, with volume discounts available.
-Deep Security 8 is expected to ship by the end of the year.
+Deep Security 8 is expected to ship by the end of

 See more on this topic by subscribing to Network Computing Pro Reports Strategy: Stop SQL Injection (subscription required).